Guides

 If you are interested in a lifetime mortgage for equity release, the best first step is to speak to a financial adviser or an equity release advice provider.
 These advisers must be FCA regulated and ideally should be a member of the Equity Release Council.

 Equity release is not a quick decision to make by any means, not to mention deciding whether a lump sum or flexible drawdown is best for you.
+Whether it is a good idea depends entirely on your personal circumstances – and it’s often helpful to discuss your plans with close family members before proceeding.

-A good first step is to understand how much equity you could unlock from your home using an equity release calculator.
+A sensible first step is to understand how much equity you could unlock from your home using an equity release calculator.
 Once you have done this, speaking to a financial adviser will allow you understand whether it’s the right decision for you to make.
 Why not request a callback from LV= today?